Hog-CERN/Hog/docs/02-Maintainer-Manual/08-List-files.md

 	md5sum <filename>
 ```

-the same checksum can be obtained on the Vivado or Quartus tcl shell by using:
+the same checksum can be obtained on the Vivado or QuartusPrime tcl shell by using:

 ```tcl
 md5::md5 -filename <file name>